ministryofjustice/security-guidance/intranet/security-vetting-assessment-need.md

-#National Security Vetting – Assessment of Need
+#Security vetting assessment of need

 This form should be completed by a line manager or contract manager.
 Completion of this form allows Ministry of Justice (MoJ) Group Security to determine the correct level of National Security Clearance.